rocky/python-spark/README.rst

 |buildstatus| |Supported Python Versions|

-SPARK - An Earley Algorithm Parser toolkit.
+An Earley Algorithm Parser toolkit.
 ===========================================

-SPARK stands for Scanning, Parsing, and Rewriting Kit.
-It uses Jay Earley's algorithm for parsing context free grammars, and comes with some generic Abstract Syntax Tree routines.
+This package uses Jay Earley's algorithm for parsing context free grammars, and comes with some generic Abstract Syntax Tree routines.
 There is also a prototype scanner which does its job by combining Python regular expressions.

+(SPARK stands for Scanning, Parsing, and Rewriting Kit.
+It is a poor name since it conflicts with a more popular package of the same name.
+In the future we will rename this.)

 The original version of this was written by John Aycock for his Ph.d thesis and was described in his 1998 paper: "Compiling Little